-22 This is a reasonable and appropriate criterion: the greater the risk of causing material harm to people or the environment, the more important it is that the non-compliance be halted immediately.
+22. This is a reasonable and appropriate criterion: the greater the risk of causing material harm to people or the environment, the more important it is that the non-compliance be halted immediately.

-- the offender's compliance history, including previous occurrences of this violation and other compliance problems; - 2. the cause of the particular violation, i.e., whether it was deliberate, negligent, or non negligent; - 3. whether the offender shows an interest in and commitment to voluntary compliance; - 4. whether similar voluntary approaches have succeeded or failed in the past; and - whether the offender's general operations are in compliance with its Ministry permits.
+- 4. whether similar voluntary approaches have succeeded or failed in the past; and - 5. whether the offender's general operations are in compliance with its Ministry permits.
 [A person who makes a habit of complying with Ministry requirements is a better candidate for voluntary compliance than one who does not.]

 If the officer decides that voluntary compliance measures should be attempted, s/he explains to the offender what s/he considers to be out of compliance and requests that the offender make a detailed plan to resolve it.
 The officer's request must be made or confirmed in writing; the offender must respond in writing, within at most thirty days.
 If a compliance plan is received on time, the guideline sets out criteria for assessing whether the response is adequate, i.e., whether the officer has reasonable confidence that compliance will be achieved.
 If the officer is satisfied with the plan, s/he should follow up later to see if the desired result was achieved.
-Some extensions to plan dead-lines can be granted for good reason and when documented in writing, but mandatory compliance measures must be instituted if progress is unsatisfactory for more than six months or after two written warnings have been given.
+Some extensions to plan deadlines can be granted for good reason and when documented in writing, but mandatory compliance measures must be instituted if progress is unsatisfactory for more than six months or after two written warnings have been given.